 Smoltz joined the Red Sox rotation on June 25.
 He labored through eight starts, most of them ugly, before Boston released him and his 8.33 ERA.
 He still refused to quit.
 The St. Louis Cardinals were willing to give him a shot.
 In his first start for St. Louis he struck out seven in a row and shut out San Diego for five innings.
 That was his only victory for the Cardinals, but he pitched well enough to earn a spot on the postseason roster.
 Relieving in Game Three of the Division Series, he struck out five straight Dodgers in two innings.

 The Cardinals did not invite Smoltz back for 2010.
 He began a new career as a broadcaster with TBS, the television home of the Braves.
-Later he joined MLB Network as a studio and game analyst.
+Later he joined MLB Network and became the lead analyst for Fox Network.
 He appeared at ease in front of cameras and brought an endless supply of corny jokes.
-(San Francisco’s Candlestick Park was so cold because “there was a Giant fan in every seat.”)27 Still craving competition, Smoltz looked forward to joining the PGA’s Champions Tour for senior golfers.
+(San Francisco’s Candlestick Park was so cold because “there was a Giant fan in every seat.”)27

 One of Smoltz’s TV assignments took him to Cooperstown, New York, to cover the induction of Maddux, Glavine, and Cox into baseball’s Hall of Fame in 2014.
 Smoltz followed them into the Hall in 2015, the first year he was eligible.
 Among the many tributes was this from Bobby Cox: “When John was on the mound, you always thought you were going to win a ballgame.”28